TrueBlocks/trueblocks-core/src/other/migrations/README-0.14.0.md

 The `--report` option of `chifra status` has been removed.
 Simply run `chifra status` with no options for the same result.
 The `--init_all` option of `chifra pins` has been removed.
 Use `chifra pins --init --all` instead.
+The `--file:fn` option has been made consistent with other Go language flags and no longer requires the colon (:).